MJacred/godot-insight/01_internal_classes/textures/proxytexture.md

 **Researched or last verified:** February 2020

-**ProxyTexture is still exposed, so why listed here?**
-As its nature is mostly internal, it will get unexposed soon.
-And deleted, if it becomes obsolete: https://github.com/godotengine/godot/pull/36275

 ## Brief Description

 Represents and references a [Texture2D], which can be changed anytime, and has its own [RID].